karandeepbhardwaj/Exploring-Lyft-s-FordGoBike-Data-from-2020/README.md

 This project is a win - win situation where a large number of people can benefit from this program:

 - Environmentally friendly, budget friendly, and lifetsyle friendly.
-- Subscribers (i.e. daily commuters) benefit from a health commuting choice.
+- Memebers (i.e. daily commuters) benefit from a health commuting choice.
 - Customers (i.e. tourists, students, etc.) have a sustainable, yet flexible option for touring the city.
 - Affordable and convenient transportation for the people of all socioeconomic classes.
 - Renting a bike from theFord GoBike System is a fantastic (healthy and environmentally friendly) way of moving around in the city, both for enjoyment and work.